 Before we decided to invest in a completely custom design, we used the Genesis Framework’s Foodie Pro Theme for a few years, since we noticed a lot of our favorite food bloggers were using it.
 As the name suggests, this theme is designed specifically for food blogs, and thus requires very little customization (if any) to have a beautiful, functional website.
 It’s responsive as well, which means that readers who view your blog on their mobile devices will have just as awesome an experience as readers who view it on their desktops.
 We highly recommend it.

 For the first few months we were blogging, we didn’t back up Pickles & Honey.
 It gave us serious anxiety and it’s just plain silly not to take the five minutes to set that up.
 Think about how much time and energy you’re putting into every post you publish…now how would you feel if that all disappeared?
 The prospect is horrifying.

 We ultimately decided to go with VaultPress, which is a WordPress plugin that literally backs up the blog every time anything changes (someone comments, you change a post title, upload a photo, etc.).

-In the last year alone, we’ve used the simple tactics in our SEO for Food Bloggers eBook to more than double Pickles & Honey’s organic traffic—and truly, it wasn’t stressful or time-consuming.
+In the first year alone, we used the simple tactics in our SEO for Food Bloggers eBook to more than double Pickles & Honey’s organic traffic—and truly, it wasn’t stressful or time-consuming.

 We hope this post helps you to start your own food blog and hit the ground running.
 Happy blogging!